-Illusions are there to be shattered.
-It’s only just above freezing inside the tiny space and none of the three girls (wearing serious party make-up) speaks English.
-With no other clients there to help, they try Armenian on me, and then Russian.
-Then they give up.
-I’ve never felt such an illiterate in my life.
-But next week I still won’t speak either language and hey, a haircut is not rocket science.
+Actually that is a lie.
+I’ve felt like that in Palestine and Indonesia where I lived as an expat as well.
+Anyway, it’s clear that by next week I still won’t speak either language and hey, a haircut is not rocket science.
 I make a snipping gesture and then indicate a couple of centimeters, about an inch, between my thumb and index finger.
 So far so good.
 I settle myself in a chair and the fake blonde goes for it while keeping up a running conversation with her buddies shivering in their shabby fur coats.
 I don’t want to sound paranoid, but I suspect they’re discussing me by the way they’re checking me out — my funny light-colored coat, my inelegant flat-soled boots.
-All three are wearing boots with 4-inch spiky heels.
+All three are wearing seriously sexy boots with 4-inch spiky heels.
 I shudder to think how they manage the ice-covered streets.

 Some time later my stylist is finished with me and I look really interesting.
 (No, I don’t have a picture.)

 What I meant when I indicated the inch or so was to have that much hair cut off, not to have that much left.

 And just in case you didn’t know this, hair keeps your head warm, if you have it.
 I stare at my funky self in the mirror.
 What to do?
 Screaming is hard work, so I decide to be Zen about it.
 It is what it is.
 Hair will grow back.

 My stylist writes down the amount I owe her, in standard numerals, thank God, and I pay it.
 It’s only three times as much as I should have been charged, or so someone tells me the next day.
 My sincere hope is that these shivering girls get enough suckers like me to be able to save up for a functioning space heater.